acoli-repo/book-gen/README.md

 Note that "Beta Writer" has originally been tailored to consume and process Springer custom-specific document type formats ([A++](http://devel.springer.de/A++/V2.4/DTD/)) and does not (yet) support generic PDF.

-Currently, we therefore provide only the scripts for major text processing task including:
+Currently, we therefore provide only the scripts for the major text processing tasks including:

 * Preprocessing (entity masking)
 * Document clustering (chapter generation)